How to Go Vegetarian – The Definitive Guide

-You are thinking about becoming vegetarian.
+You are thinking about going vegetarian.
 Cool stuff!
 This article discusses all the important aspects that are involved when making the decision – including tons of practical cooking tips and tasty recipes.

 I also convinced my friend and nutritionist Claire Garcia Ruiz BSc MSc to contribute to all the health related parts, making sure everything you read is footed on reputable and up to date science.